 It's hard to overstate how much of a prized baseball prospect he was at South Florida's Christopher Columbus High School and Westminster Christian School.
 USA Baseball named him its junior player of the year and Gatorade its national baseball student-athlete of the year.

 One scout called him the "bigger and better" version of Derek Jeter.
-In 1993, he tried out for the United State national baseball team.
+In 1993, he tried out for the United States national baseball team.
 No other high schooler had ever done that in baseball history.

-The University of Miami recruited Rodríguez heavily and even offered him a chance to play quarterback for the football team.
+The University of Miami recruited Rodriguez heavily and even offered him a chance to play quarterback for the football team.
 Ultimately, he turned it down and headed for the MLB.

-Two years later as a 20-year-old, A-Rod was an All-Star and finished second in American League MVP voting after hitting a league-best .358, 36 home runs, 123 RBIs, 141 runs and 15 stolen bases.
+As a 20-year-old, A-Rod was an All-Star and finished second in American League MVP voting after hitting a league-best .358, 36 home runs, 123 RBIs, 141 runs and 15 stolen bases.

 He was a full-fledged superstar.
 He also couldn't legally drink.